yogeshhegde/processor-sdk-doc/source/linux/Overview/Top_Level_Makefile.rst

 -  **linux** - Compiles the Linux kernel using the default tisdk\_<PLATFORM>\_defconfig configuration.
 -  **linux-dtbs** - Compiles and creates the device tree blobs.

+.. ifconfig:: CONFIG_sdk not in ('PLSDK')

   -  **am-benchmarks** - Builds the ARM Benchmarks for the ARCH defined in Rules.make.
   -  **am-sysinfo** - Build the helper applications used by the system settings demos in Matrix.

 |